DenisEps/TennisCoachingWebApp/docs/CONTEXT.md

 - **Supabase**
   - **Authentication:** Supabase Auth for email sign-up/login.
-  - **Database:** Supabase’s PostgreSQL for relational data.
+  - **Database:** Supabase's PostgreSQL for relational data.
   - **Storage:** For any future file uploads (client/coach profile pictures, etc.).

 ### Other Libraries/Services

 - **Email Notifications:**
-  - Leverage Supabase’s serverless functions (Edge Functions) for MVP.
+  - Leverage Supabase's serverless functions (Edge Functions) for MVP.
 For future enhancements, external email services such as [SendGrid](https://sendgrid.com/), [Mailgun](https://www.mailgun.com/), or [Postmark](https://postmarkapp.com/) may be considered.

 - **Deployment:**
   - The frontend can be deployed on [Vercel](https://vercel.com/) for MVP.
 Other options like [Netlify](https://www.netlify.com/) can be explored for future scope enhancements.